Skip to content

 Through daily activities and schoolwide celebrations, students and staff recognize global thinking, leadership, and personal growth.

-At Fred L. Wilson Elementary, the staff uses shared language around global competencies like empathy, critical thinking, and self-awareness to shape classroom norms and behavior expectations.
+At Fred L. Wilson Elementary, staff use shared language around global competencies like empathy, critical thinking, and self-awareness to shape classroom norms and behavior expectations.

 This kind of consistent, unified school identity strengthens student motivation and parent satisfaction.

 Schools become hubs for community action and collaboration.
-From STEM nights to cultural showcases, families are invited into the learning journey.
+From STEM nights to cultural showcases and global diplomacy experiences, families and community members are invited into the learning journey.

 Students also partner with local organizations on service-learning projects that connect academic standards with real-world impact and demonstrate the school’s value both inside and outside the building.